kaikoon/ASG-1/README.md

 # LimKaiKoon_13_ASG1

-This website is meant to be a website for parents to sign their students up for a tuition centre's website.
+This website is meant to be a website for parents to sign their child up for a tuition centre's website.

 ## Design Process